RyanCCollins/hocs/README.md

 ## Docs
 - [`withUniqueKey`](https://github.com/RyanCCollins/hocs/blob/master/src/withUniqueKey.ts)

-Add a unique key to each object in an array of objects in order to satisfy [React's unique key requirements](https://facebook.github.io/react/docs/lists-and-keys.html).
+Add a unique key to each object in an array of objects in order to satisfy [React's unique key requirements](https://facebook.github.io/react/docs/lists-and-keys.html) when mapping over that array.

 Example:
 ```